iamJpRowan/obsidian-simple-icons/README.md

 ### From Obsidian Community Plugins (Coming Soon)

 1. Open Settings → Community Plugins
-2. Search for "Lucide Icons"
+2. Search for "Simple Icons"
 3. Click Install
 4. Enable the plugin

 ### Manual Installation

 1. Download the latest release from GitHub
-2. Extract the files to `{VaultFolder}/.obsidian/plugins/lucide-icons/`
+2. Extract the files to `{VaultFolder}/.obsidian/plugins/simple-icons/`
 3. Reload Obsidian
 4. Enable the plugin in Settings → Community Plugins